 America’s idea of private enterprise and entrepreneurialism does not work in other places of the world due to differing governing and economic process.
 To try to contextualize blessings based on giving in second or third world countries seems out of reach for people when tied to the message of Christ.
 Jesus was not rich in the way the world measures wealth.
 His riches were the inner knowledge as the Son of God.
 He became poor by voluntarily stepping into humanity as a man.
 He seldom had carried provisions for the next days’ travels.
 He advised His disciples to take nothing with them when He sent them out to spread the Good News (Mk.
 6: 8-9).

 In an article about St. Mother Teresa’s teachings, she stated three types of poverty: material, spiritual and the virtue of poverty.
 It says Christians are meant to take Christ as their pattern in all things.
 They should consider God chose to be born (through the incarnate Jesus) abjectly poor, and that he remained completely detached from material things, owning nothing and seeking to own nothing.
-He is the ultimate paradox of what type of man would be to save the world.

 The work of His kingdom on earth is to bring about what God has already promised to do in the kingdom to come (heaven).
 But it is not to attain the kind of affluence being advocated from prosperity pulpits, books or the world’s pursuit of self-reward and gratification beyond our desire for spiritual salvation.